+I love Vionic and how good looking their shoes are.
+They get major points on style and jump the sneakers to the top of this best shoes for plantar fasciitis article.
 The rubber sole and EVA midsole of the Vionic shoes give your feet the extra support and comfort you need to get through the day.
 The company specializes in a wide range of shoes designed to offer support.

 The Orthaheel design of the Vionic shoes provides a deeper heel cup with more cushion than standard shoe styles; this keeps your feet in their natural shape and prevents unnecessary strain on the arch.

 Casually styled, you can use these shoes for a variety of occasions, and the lightweight material makes them easy to pack as a second pair of shoes if needed.